 #5 Overusing Credit Cards

-Having 2-3 credit cards open and making on-time payments can be a great way to build your credit.
+Having two to three credit cards open and making on-time payments can be a great way to build your credit.
 This can include a mix of store cards and major credit cards like Visa and MasterCard.
 Sounds great — until the bill comes due.
 If your credit card limits are $2K, $4K and $7K, that’s thirteen thousand dollars of debt you can rack up if you’re not careful.
 Depending on how long you take to pay off balances, you could end up paying thousands of extra dollars just in interest alone.
 Would you rather your money go toward interest payments or a new car?
 You make the call.
-23

 #4 Buying Too Many Things